markdforsythe-grc/architecture-driven-grc/docs/purdue-domains/pudue-risk-domains.md

 # Purdue Risk Domains
+> See **Figure 01 — Authoritative Purdue Risk Domain Model** for the canonical visual reference.

 This framework aligns with the Purdue Enterprise Reference Architecture, treating each level as a distinct risk domain.